cgr71ii/BOA/docs/README.md

 ## Documentation

-Full documentation may be found at `boa/docs`.
+Full documentation may be found at [Read the Docs](https://boa-docs.readthedocs.io/en/latest/).